16 May 2018

 Testing and Certification Industry in Hong Kong

-- Hong Kong's testing and certification industry has grown substantially since the 1980s.
-The industry comprised of 745 establishments, most of which were private laboratories in 2015, employing a total of 17,590 people.
+- Hong Kong’s testing and certification industry has grown substantially since the 1980s.
+In 2016, the industry comprised of 770 establishments, most of which were private laboratories, employing a total of 18,000 people.

 - The industry provides testing and inspection services for consumer products manufactured in the Pearl River Delta for overseas buyers, and certification services for such products as well as for the relevant quality management systems.
 There is also an increasing demand for food testing conducted by private laboratories.